IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page facilityIds | int | Facility ID is one of the unique identifier for this Facility record facilityNames | string | Facility Name is the unique identifier of the associated facility type emissionTypeIds | int | Emission Type ID is one of the filter option and the parameter is for the Emission Type
+PageSize | int | The number of results per page facilityIds | int | Facility ID is one of the unique identifier for this Facility record facilityTypeIds | int | Facility Type ID is one of the unique identifier for this Facility record facilityStatusIds | int | Facility Status ID is one of the unique identifier for this Facility record countyIds | int | County ID is one of the unique identifier for this Facility record facilityNames | string | Facility Name is the unique identifier of the associated facility type alternateNames | string | Alternate Name is the unique identifier of the associated facility externalidentifier | string | External Identifier a unique identifier for this record to an external data system areaIds | int | Area ID is one of the unique identifier for this Facility record to determine the region lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"

 ### 12. Facility Attribute Table